 This section gives information about UV (ultraviolet) radiation, and how it can affect our health.

-UV (ultraviolet) radiation is part of a broad spectrum of wavelengths from the sun.
+UV radiation is part of a broad spectrum of wavelengths from the sun.
 UV radiation has a shorter wavelength than visible light, and we can’t feel or see it.

-The main health effects from excess UV exposure include:
+Health effects of excess UV exposure